-The Health Information Technology (HIT) associate degree program at the North Metro Campus is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Management Technology (HIMT) associate degree program at the North Metro Campus is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Health Information Management Technology occupational courses will be completed in four (4) semesters.

 - HIMT Admission Points FALL 2016

 Students should contact a Health Sciences Advisor with questions about admission criteria or to schedule an advisement appointment.

 Program prerequisite courses are offered at multiple campuses and online.
-Health Information Technology occupational courses are offered at the North Metro Campus.
+Health Information Management Technology occupational courses are offered at the North Metro Campus.